 Home Wild Fire Safety

-- Inform home insurance company if you live in a wildfire-prone area
+- Inform home insurance companies if you live in a wildfire-prone area.

-- Home insurance companies have tools to assist with ensuring your home is correctly protected from wildfire threats.
+- Home insurance companies have tools to protect your home from wildfire threats.

 - Insurance Companies use their proprietary underwriting and rating guidelines.